 What exactly is a telescopic fishing rod?
 Well, there are two possible answers.
-Literally ‘telescopic’ means “having or consisting of concentric tubular sections designed to slide into one another”, which means that a truly telescopic rod should fit together like a telescope.
-But the term is sometimes also used when referring more loosely to rods that pack away very small, perhaps for fitting into a backpack or suitcase, which include traditional, multi-piece fishing rods that simply pull apart into six, seven or eight different sections.
+Literally ‘telescopic’ means “having or consisting of concentric tubular sections designed to slide into one another”.
+This means that a truly telescopic rod should fit together like a telescope.
+But the term is sometimes also used when referring more loosely to rods that pack away very small – perhaps for fitting into a backpack or suitcase.
+Such rods include traditional, multi-piece fishing rods that simply pull apart into six, seven or eight different sections.
 These are more correctly grouped together as ‘travel rods’.
 In this section, therefore, we review the best, and best value telescopic rods.
 We also look at some alternative travel rod options, to try to provide a balanced view.

-- 1 Travel vs telescopic – which is better?
+- 1 Travel vs telescopic rods – which are better?

 - 2 What are the best telescopic rods?